plotly/plotly.py/doc/python/sunburst-charts.md

 ### Basic Sunburst Plot with go.Sunburst

-If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Sunburst` function from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Sunburst` class from `plotly.graph_objects`](/python/graph-objects/).

 ```python
 import plotly.graph_objects as go